 Dear Friends and Partners,

-We hope that you had a very peaceful and joyful Christmas and happy Hanukkah, and we take this opportunity to wish you a Happy New Year from the OFWI team.
-As 2011 comes to a close we are pleased to be able to share with you some of the highlights and challenges that marked this momentous and eventful year…
+We hope you had a very peaceful and joyful Christmas, and we take this opportunity to wish you a Happy New Year from the entire OFWI team and to thank you for your on-going concern for the persecuted church and your faithful support for the work that we do.
+We would also like to take the time to share a few of the highlights of this memorable year.

-As always, we are blessed and humbled to be granted the opportunities to speak to those in positions of power and authority on behalf of the persecuted Christians and other people of minority religions who have no voice.
-This year has been full of challenges, hope, and victory, but we are already planning our campaigns for 2012 and the only thing we are sure of is that there will be no shortage of events calling for our urgent intervention.
+We are blessed and humbled to be granted the opportunities to speak to those in positions of power and authority on behalf of the persecuted Christians and other people of minority religions who have no voice.
+This year has been full of challenges, hope, and victory, but as we look forward to 2014 the only thing we are sure of is that there will be no shortage of events calling for our urgent intervention.
 More than this, however, we are secure in the knowledge that as we stand with the persecuted and the oppressed, we are fulfilling the will and call of God on our lives and He will stand with us to accomplish the mission.

-Finally, the OFWI family would like to thank all of you for being partners in our work in 2011.
-Without your active participation, prayers, and moral and financial support none of our work would be possible.
-We undertake our work by faith, knowing that it is the call of the Lord and that it must be done, making great sacrifices and trusting that He will provide even though the work requires tremendous resources.
-Please take this opportunity to prayerfully consider making a special year-end donation to OFWI or committing to support our work on a monthly basis in the coming year (OFWI’s address and banking information are included below).
+Finally, the OFWI family would like to thank all of you for being partners in our work in 2013.
+Without your active participation, prayers, and moral and financial support none of what we do would be possible.
+As always, we undertake our work by faith, knowing that it is the call of the Lord and that it must be done, making great sacrifices and trusting that He will provide even when the work requires tremendous resources.
+The burden is heavy and we cannot carry it on our own – we need you to lend your shoulders and share the load.
+Please take this opportunity to prayerfully consider making a special year-end donation to OFWI to help us pay for some of our on-going operations or committing to support our work on a monthly basis in the coming year (OFWI’s address and banking information are included below).